The Option type, and the

 Boolean operators

-These methods treat the Option
+These methods treat the Option as a boolean value,

 categories of these methods: ones that take an

-as input, and ones
+Option as input, and ones

 that take a function as input (to be lazily evaluated).

-The and_that
+The and_that,

-methods take
+and xor_that methods take

-as input, and produce an
+another Option as input, and produce an

-as output.
+Option as output.

 Only the and_that

-method can produce an Option<U>
+method can produce an Option<U> value having a

-different inner type U
+different inner type U than Option<T>.

-method | self | input | output |
+| method | self | input | output |

 and_that |